Register Your Vehicle.

 Who has to register their vehicle on campus?

 - All members of the LeTourneau University community (faculty, staff, students and contract employees) are required to register their vehicles with University Police.

 When and where can I register my vehicle?

 - Vehicles may be registered 24 hours a day, seven days a week, using our online registration form or by contacting one of our police officers or guards in person.

 How much does vehicle registration cost?

 - Registration is FREE if you register in a timely fashion.
 Employees have ten days from the date of purchase of a new vehicle and students have until the tenth day of classes in the upcoming semester or 10 days from purchase of a vehicle if they acquire a vehicle during the semester.
-After the grace period has expired there is a $10.00 fee for registering a vehicle.

 Can I bring any additional vehicles to campus?

 - LeTourneau University reserves the right to limit the number of vehicles that may be brought to campus by resident students.
 RVs, camper trailers, jet skis, boats, utility trailers, etc. may not be parked on campus for a period of more than a few days.

 - Bringing recreational vehicles to campus is strongly discouraged.
 Camper trailers and motor-homes must be parked at local RV campgrounds which may be found not far from the LETU campus.
 Parking accommodations for other recreational vehicles are not available on campus and are the sole responsibility of the owner of the vehicle.